dompham21/Chat-App-Mern-Stack/README.md

 * A **Private Chat** functionality where users can chat with other users privately.
 * A **Group Chat** functionality where users can chat with group friend users.
 * Real-time updates to the user list, conversation list, and conversation messages.
-* Real-time notication to add friend, remove friend.
+* Real-time notification to add friend, remove friend.
 * Search and add friend with other users.
 * Send mail to verify user.
 * Change infomation user and password.